 90 Days After 9/11: A Nation Reeling, A World Transformed

 The attacks of September 11, 2001, shattered the American psyche and irrevocably altered the course of global history.
 The immediate aftermath was a maelstrom of grief, confusion, and fear.
 But the 90 days following the attacks were a period of intense national introspection, rapid policy shifts, and a growing awareness of the magnitude of the challenge ahead.
 This period witnessed the raw emotion of a nation mourning its losses while simultaneously grappling with the daunting task of rebuilding and responding to the unprecedented terrorist threat.
-This article will delve into the key events, emotional responses, and long-term consequences of the 90 days following 9/11, exploring the complex interplay of grief, national unity, and the burgeoning "War on Terror."
+This article will break down the key events, emotional responses, and long-term consequences of the 90 days following 9/11, exploring the complex interplay of grief, national unity, and the burgeoning "War on Terror.

 The Immediate Aftermath: Grief, Anger, and National Unity